Catalogue: Adult Program

 These courses may be taken concurrently with other set courses if the student wishes to complete a degree in less time.
 After a student enrolls in the adult studies program, courses taken at other institutions of higher learning must be approved by the Registrar.
 Students can access the "Request to Take a Course at Another Institution" form on http://www.belhaven.edu/student_services/.
 Concurrent enrollment in two institutions must be approved by the Registrar's office.

-The Director of Graduate Teacher Education will acquaint Jackson education students with options in developing a plan for degree completion.
-Atlanta, Chattanooga, Houston, Memphis and Orlando students should make an appointment to meet with Student Services.
+The Jackson Student Services office will acquaint Jackson education students with options in developing a plan for degree completion.
+Atlanta, Chattanooga, Dalton, Desoto, Houston, Memphis and Orlando students should make an appointment to meet with Student Services.
 Questions regarding a degree plan should be directed to Student Services.

 Belhaven University requires of all candidates for an undergraduate degree a minimum residence as follows.
 The last 31 semester hours of work must be earned in residence with the exception that a student who has completed at least 90 hours at Belhaven University may request permission from the Registrar to complete the final 12 hours required of his/her degree at another accredited senior college or university .
 Students who have completed at least 60 hours may complete nine hours off campus; those with at least 31 hours may complete six hours.